 Another creative third date idea is to plan a picnic together in the park.
 And whether you plan a potluck or pick up food from a restaurant on your way to the park, this date idea is packed with fun as you and your partner get to enjoy a meal together in an unusual way.

-To ensure a comfortable picnic experience, remember to pack a blanket or some sort of portable seating; and a hat, sunglasses, and sunscreen if you'll be directly exposed to the sun.
-Or, pick a park with covered seating.
+To ensure a comfortable picnic experience, remember to pack a blanket or some sort of portable seating.
+Bring a hat, sunglasses, and sunscreen if you'll be directly exposed to the sun, or pick a park with covered seating.

 Take an Exercise Class

 If you’re looking for a third date that’ll get your heart pumping in every respect, then signing up for an exercise class together is the right move for you.
 And whether you hit up a spinning, yoga, or Pilates session, burning calories with one another can help you figure out if there’s any heat between the two of you.